massimocandela/dataflux/README.md

 author.addRelation(book, "id", "authorId"); // Add an object relation between author.id and book.authorId
 ```

 The store can be initialized with [various options](#configuration).

 The creation of a model requires at least a name and an url.
-GET, POST, PUT, DELETE operations are going to be performed against the same url.
-[Models can be created with considerably more advanced options.](#model-creation)
+GET, POST, PUT, and DELETE operations are going to be performed against the same url.
+[Models can be created with considerably more advanced options.](#models-creation)

+A JS object is automatically created for each item returned by the API, for each model.
+The object has the same properties of the JSON item plus some high-level method (see [object methods](#object-methods)).
+**All the objects are indexed in the store.**

 ### Example 1